 Senior Academic Evaluation and Assessment Specialist, Information Technology Services.
 University of North Carolina at Chapel Hill.

 Assistant Professor, Communications and Global Studies.
 Elon University, Elon, NC.
 Courses taught include Communications in a Global Society; African Film; Media & Culture; The Global Experience; and Volunteerism, Social Justice and Civic Engagement in the Wake of Hurricane Katrina.
+Advised students, served as a faculty advisor to student-led diversity group, served as inaugural chair of the School of Communications Diversity Committee.
+Published, presented, and was awarded grants (see below).

 Lecturer, Media Studies.
 Penn State University, University Park, PA.

 Courses taught included undergraduate and graduate level courses titled: The Art of Cinema, International Mass Communication, Mass Media and the Public, and World Media Systems.
+Advised students.

 Research Assistant, Media Studies.
 Penn State University, University Park, PA.